 Myopia is the clinical term for nearsightedness.
-Patients with myopia see nearby objects clearly, while objects in the distance appear blurry.
+Patients with myopia see distance objects clearly, while things that are nearby appear blurry.
 Myopia usually results from the eye being too long.
 The eye tends to grow longer as we grow through childhood, often resulting in the need for stronger glasses.
 Genetics play an important role in myopia.
 Children with parents who are nearsighted have an increased risk of becoming nearsighted themselves

 Risk factors for myopia progression include: